 Reducing risks involves taking measures to minimise the probability and the impact of the risk occurring.
 The aim is to reduce the risk to an acceptable level, sometimes called a residual risk level.
 Most businesses should try to reduce the risk whenever possible and economically advantageous.
 For example, you could introduce new safety measures, strengthen internal control or diversify your operations in order to mitigate the worst risks.

-If the probability and impact of a risk are too high, it is best to remove the risk completely.
+If the probability and the impact of the risk are too high, it may be best to remove it altogether.
 This might involve changing the way you produce your product or deciding to avoid certain activities - for example, the launch of a new product or entering a new contract.
 Whether this is a viable option depends on your particular circumstances.
 Bear in mind that by stopping activities that carry the risk, you may also forfeit associated potential return and opportunity.

 Accepting the risk assumes not taking any action to mitigate its impact and probability.
 This 'do nothing' approach accepts that some level of loss is likely to occur – usually the type of loss that can be easily absorbed within the business, at least at the beginning.
 However, if risk events occur regularly, business disruption and the costs for addressing it, will likely mount.
 It’s important to assess risk retention options alongside other possible mitigation approaches, to determine suitable approach in the long term.

 The best way of dealing with risk will depend on the situation, as well as the probability and impact of a particular risk.
 It is unlikely that you will be able to completely eliminate all risk, so your task will mainly be to determine whether the risk is acceptable and, if not, decide how you want to deal with it.